andreasrtv/llm-logger/README.md

 # Running
 ## Docker
-Use `docker compose up -d` to run.
+Use `docker compose up -d` to run, after creating `./src/.env` file.

+**Should not be publicly exposed in any way**, as the application does not implement any form of authorization - all users are admins and anyone can register a user.
+For our use case we've hosted LLM Logger behind a WireGuard VPN.
 See the [infra](./infra/README.md) folder for notes regarding our setup.

 ## Development